Family of Otto Warmbier, American who died after detention in North Korea, awarded $240,000 in seized assets

 His parents sued North Korea over their son’s death.
 In 2018, Judge Beryl A. Howell of the U.S. District Court for the District of Columbia ruled that North Korea was liable for $501 million in damages, adding that the award was “appropriate to punish and deter North Korea” for the “torture, hostage taking and extrajudicial killing of Otto Warmbier.”
 North Korea ignored the order.

-Last week, the Northern District Court of New York approved a seizure of funds from the country’s Korea Kwangson Banking Corporation (KKBC) on Jan 12., in an “unopposed motion” after both North Korea and the bank failed to respond to court orders and notices — including those filed at North Korea’s mission to the United Nations in New York.
+Last week, the Northern District Court of New York approved a seizure of funds from the country’s Korea Kwangson Banking Corp.
+(KKBC) on Jan.
+12, in an “unopposed motion” after both North Korea and the bank failed to respond to court orders and notices — including those filed at North Korea’s mission to the United Nations in New York.
 The latest missed deadline was Jan.
 10, the court documents showed.

 “Neither North Korea nor KKBC has appeared in this action or filed any objections or responses to the petition for turnover within the applicable time periods,” Judge Lawrence Kahn said in the order.

-The court found that the bank was an “agent” of the North Korean state and directed New York’s Office of the State Comptroller to turn over the funds in its possession to Otto Warmbier’s estate “on a final basis.”
+The court found that the bank was an agent of the North Korean state and directed New York’s Office of the State Comptroller to turn over the funds in its possession to Otto Warmbier’s estate “on a final basis.”

 The New York court’s ruling comes as plaintiffs in South Korea and Japan are pursuing similar legal avenues to hold North Korea liable for damages.

-In South Korea, former prisoners of war who escaped the North are seeking damages that would be paid with money held in an inter-Korean cooperation fund.
-The fund holds copyright fees that are collected on behalf of North Korean broadcasters, and plaintiffs are seeking payments for their damages out of those funds.
+In South Korea, former prisoners of war who escaped the North are seeking damages that would be paid with money held in an inter-Korean cooperation fund, which holds copyright fees collected on behalf of North Korean broadcasters.
 On Monday, a South Korean court ruled that the judgment could not be enforced against the fund, and the case is now headed to an appeal.

 In Japan, a group of ethnic Korean residents are suing North Korean leader Kim Jong Un, claiming violations of their human rights when they participated in a repatriation program to North Korea that ran from 1959 to 1984.
 The plaintiffs were among thousands of ethnic Koreans living in Japan who moved to North Korea, and they accuse the regime of “false advertising” about living conditions there.
 The plaintiffs are among those who subsequently managed to defect, fleeing to Japan or South Korea.
 A judgment in the case is expected this spring.